Doctor of Musical Arts (DMA) Handbook

 Remediation of diagnostic deficiencies

-If a student fails one or more of the diagnostic areas on the first administration of the diagnostic exam, the student either (a) passes the diagnostic exam in the failed areas on the second administration, or (b) earns a grade of C or better in the appropriate courses listed below to clear the deficiency.
+If a student is found deficient (D) in one or more of the diagnostic areas of the diagnostic exam, the student either (a) retakes the diagnostic exam section in the failed area(s), or (b) earns a grade of C or better in the appropriate courses listed below to clear the deficiency.

-Deficiencies must be remediated as soon as possible, preferably by the end of the second semester of enrollment and at the latest by the end of the third semester.
-If a student has not cleared all deficiencies by the end of the third semester of enrollment, enrollment in subsequent coursework will not be allowed.
+Deficiencies must be remediated as soon as possible, preferably by the end of the second semester of enrollment and must be cleared before the student will be eligible for graduation.
+If a student has not cleared all deficiencies by the end of the fourth semester of enrollment, the student is placed on academic probation and may be dismissed from the program.

 The above is the only avenue for students to clear deficiencies.
 Independent study is not permissible, nor will diagnostic exams be made available to students outside of the opportunities scheduled before each fall and spring semester.